dangitfaith-conn/kudos/observations.md

 ### Fatigue and developing intuition
 I found myself fairly fatigued by end of Day 2 and going into Day 3.
 Reflecting back, I think it's b/c I was in "micro-manager" mode, which isn't a mode I prefer to be in (and definitely not for a couple days straight).
 I'm constantly having to check and double check with Gemini before we move forward.
 However, that is the price of developing something quick.
 I think for most people it will take some time to develop the intuition on when to "drive" (be the coder) vs being a "backseat driver" (being the prompter).

+# Jon's Notes
+## Observations
+* As someone who has little experience in building an application from scratch, and minimal experience in front end development, I found Gemini Code Assist to be incredibly helpful.
+I was able to stand up a fully functional application with a back and front end in 2 days.
+Without Gemini's help, this task would no doubt have taken me much longer.
+* I used Gemini in Chat mode to develop the application.
+I found it to be very educational to follow the explanations of each instructional step that Gemini suggested.
+* I did find it sometimes tempting to just accept the code supplied by Gemini without taking the time to fully understand it.
+* I switched to use Gemini in Agent mode to see if it could generate unit tests.
+  * I found Agent mode to be easier to just click "Accept Changes" and have Gemini do all the work for you.
+  * Gemini had issues getting the unit tests to all pass.
+It took more than 5 iterations for it to finally get all tests to pass.

+## Differences in Approach: Faith vs. Jon
+Faith and I had the idea of experimenting with Gemini individually and seeing how similar or different our applications turned out.
+We both started off with the same requirements and tech plan docs that Faith generated on the first day (contained in [prd.md](prd.md) and [techplan.md](techplan.md)).

+* Faith took the approach of using Gemini Code Assist in Agent mode while I used Chat mode.
+* Faith was took a more interactive approach, providing more guidance to Gemini and correcting mistakes Gemini would make.
+I took a more "hands-off" approach, accepting all of Gemini's suggestions and adding files and code as instructed.

+After we both built out our applications we demoed them to each other.
+* Faith's version was definitely more professional looking, though I stopped frontend development after Gemini told me it was complete.
+I'm thinking if I prompted Gemini to improve some of the UI styling, it would have improved the frontend experience some.
+* There were some feature differences between our versions, namely that Faith's version had separated the "Give Kudos" feature to a separate UI, while mine was included in the Dashboard.

+I used Gemini to compare our two branches and this is the output:
+## Branch Comparison: `jon-implementation` vs. `faith-implementation`

+Based on the file differences, the `faith-implementation` branch represents a major refactoring and restructuring of the project compared to the `jon-implementation` branch.
+Here are the main differences:

+### Project Restructuring

+*   **New Directory Structure:** The `faith-implementation` branch introduces a new, more organized directory structure.
+The original `kudos-backend` and `kudos-frontend` directories have been replaced by `server` and `client` directories, respectively.
+*   **Clearer Separation:** This new structure creates a clearer separation between the backend and frontend code, making the project easier to navigate and maintain.

+### Backend Changes

+*   **Complete Rewrite:** The backend has been completely rewritten and is now located in the `server` directory.
+*   **New Features:** The new backend includes several new features, as indicated by the file names:
+    *   **Admin Panel:** `adminController.js` and `routes/admin.js` suggest a new admin panel with features for managing users and transactions.
+    *   **Scheduled Jobs:** `scheduler/creditRefreshJob.js` indicates a new scheduled job, likely for refreshing user credits.
+*   **Database Management:** The `faith-implementation` branch includes a new `db` directory with a `schema.sql` and `seeds.sql` file.
+This suggests a more robust approach to database management, with a clear schema definition and seed data.

+### Frontend Changes

+*   **Complete Rewrite:** The frontend has also been completely rewritten and is now located in the `client` directory.
+*   **New UI Components:** The new frontend includes a host of new UI components, suggesting a more modern and feature-rich user interface.
+Some of the new components include:
+    *   `AwardKudosForm.jsx`
+    *   `CreateUserForm.jsx`
+    *   `PendingTransactionsList.jsx`
+    *   `UserManagement.jsx`
+    *   `KudosBalanceCard.jsx`
+*   **Improved State Management:** The presence of a `contexts/AuthContext.jsx` file suggests a more modern approach to state management, likely using React's Context API.

+### Key Takeaway

+The `faith-implementation` branch represents a significant evolution of the project.
+It introduces a more organized project structure, a completely rewritten backend and frontend, and a host of new features.
+This branch appears to be a more mature and well-structured version of the application.